zeta-chain/zetachain-improvement-proposals/zip9.md

 using a BN254 key loses about 1 bit of entropy on BLS12-381 curve which is not significant.

+### Signature in G1
+BLS signature can be on either the G1 or G2, resulting in two flavors:

+- Signature on G1, Public Key on G2
+- Signature on G2, Public Key on G1

+As G1 is smaller than G2, and we store and process signatures much more than public key, the first scheme (signature on G1) is recommended in this ZIP.

 ## Rationale
 ### Why tBLS?
 Any other choices?